SiglabsOP/Nebula-PRO/README.md

 ,place it in your windows startup folder so it launches on boot!

 Both visualizer and monitor included, handle encryption in a secure way.
-Run the visualizer from within the program since, the data is now encrypted.
-You need to setup a password before program launch.
+Run the visualizer from within the program since, the data is now encrypted, add data before you run the visualizer You need to setup a password before program launch.
 Your cloud token and credentials are encrypted too.
 Your encryptionkey is best saved elsewhere, however, it is encrypted a second time too as extra measure. (use your password to access)